Your Guide to Azure Certifications Paths for Cloud Career Growth

 What Does The AZ-900 Exam Cover?

-The AZ-900 is less about how to perform specific tasks in Azure and more about what Azure services can achieve and why you would choose to use them.
-It establishes the essential conceptual framework required for all subsequent role-based certifications.
+The AZ-900 is less about performing specific tasks in Azure and more about identifying what Azure services can achieve.
+It explains why a company would choose one service over another.
+This creates the conceptual framework you need before you move into role-based certifications.

 Navigating Exam Difficulty And Study Time